jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 | 2020-10-31 06:23 | 41.765610, -86.743576 |
 | 2020-10-31 06:25 | 41.601892, -87.148836 |

-The client asks Gort to plot these on a map to show the driver's route and progress, with this result
+The client asks Gort to plot these on a map to show the driver's route and progress, with this result: